Azure/Avere/README.md

   * Troubleshoot – common problems

 # Quick Start Guides
-  * [Microsoft Avere vFXT deployment](docs/MicrosoftAverevFXTDeployment.md) - A quickstart quide to deploy the vFXT into an empty environment.
+  * [Avere vFXT deployment](docs/MicrosoftAverevFXTDeployment.md) - A quickstart quide to deploy the vFXT into an empty environment.
   * [Using the vFXT](docs/UsingThevFXT.md) - This introduces you to the parallelization required for the vFXT.
   * [VDBench - measuring vFXT Performance](docs/VDBench.md) - Deploys VDBench on an N-Node cluster to demonstrate the storage performance characteristics of the Avere vFXT cluster.
   * [Windows 10 Avere vFXT Mounted Workstation](docs/Windows10AverevFXTMountedWorkstation.md) - Creates a Windows Workstation that automatically mounts the vFXT, and installs various Azure Tools.